Financial Aid

 Undergraduates Enrolled in Graduate Courses

 In some cases, an undergraduate student may be accepted provisionally to a Rice graduate program, allowing the student to pursue simultaneously graduate and undergraduate degrees while still classified as an undergraduate student.
 In order to maintain need-based financial aid eligibility as a full-time undergraduate, the student must be classified as an undergraduate student and be enrolled in at least 12 undergraduate semester credit hours toward the undergraduate degree.
-If the undergraduate hours drop below 12 semester credit hours, then the need-based financial aid may be adjusted or cancelled.
+If the undergraduate hours drop below 12 semester credit hours, then the need-based financial aid may be adjusted or canceled.
 Need-based aid is not available once the student is classified as a graduate level student or graduate level credit hours exceed undergraduate level credit hours for the semester.

 International Students